BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Mod-Installation.md

 > It will also look slightly different as Steam and GOG installs the game differently however the princip is the same.
 {.is-info}

-Now BG3MM is set up correctly, continue to (all of which are on To-Do):
+Now BG3MM is set up correctly, continue to the other 2 parts of this guide: (all of which are on To-Do):
-How to install mods (pak files)
+Part 2: How to install mods (pak files)
-How to install manual/loose file mods (mods that are not pak files) How to install Script Extender (SE)
+Part 3: How to install manual/loose file mods (mods that are not pak files)

+And other relevant guides:
+How to install Script Extender (SE)
 How to install Native Mod Loader, and related mods (WASD movement, Native Camera etc.)
 How to install Unique Tav